Iwein: Second plot cycle

 Since their relationship is still unresolved, Iwein again leaves Laudine.
 He then undertakes to defend the younger daughter of the Count of the Black Thorn in a conflict with her sister concerning their inheritance.
 With the girl, Iwein sets out for Castle Maladventure, where he must fight two giants in order to free three hundred noble ladies who are held captive in a workhouse.

 After that, he rides with his companion to King Arthur's court, where a trial by combat is decreed.
 Iwein's friend, the exemplary Arthurian knight Sir Gawain, has declared himself the champion of the other sister.
 Without either knowing who the other is, Gawain and Iwein fight; neither is able to seal the victory.
 Only after darkness has fallen and the battle has been discontinued until the following day do they recognize each other while talking.
 King Arthur poses a trick question to the older sister, which causes her to betray herself, and grants the younger sister's claim.
 Iwein then reveals his identity and is joyfully welcomed back to the fellowship of the Round Table.

-Although Iwein has gained great honor, he is sure that he will die of a broken heart.
+Although Iwein has gained great honour, he is sure that he will die of a broken heart.
 Once more in the guise of the Knight of the Lion, he returns to Laudine's court.
-However, he wins her back only after a comic intrigue on the part of Lunete: Laudine swears an oath to aid the Knight of the Lion who watered the stone at the spring in regaining his lady's favor.
-With that she must forgive Iwein, who expresses his deep regret and promises never again to risk losing her favor.
+However, he wins her back only after a comic intrigue on the part of Lunete: Laudine swears an oath to aid the Knight of the Lion who watered the stone at the spring in regaining his lady's favour.
+With that she must forgive Iwein, who expresses his deep regret and promises never again to risk losing her favour.
 The two renew their marriage and their love.